 Rationalize Time Constraints

-If your children are school-aged you might want to remind the gift-givers that because of the time spent in school your children do not have much time for a bunch of toys anymore.
-Express that new item will not be played with because there is simply not enough time between school and any extracurriculars.
+If your children are school-aged you might want to remind the gift-givers that because of the time spent in school your children do not have much time for a bunch of new toys anymore.
+Express that new items will not be played with because there is simply not enough time between school and any extracurriculars.

 Just because you say no to gifts does not mean that your wishes will be respected.
 While it does seem mildly rude for your wishes to be ignored, just remember that it might seem just as rude to the gift giver that you do not respect their wish to give gifts.